Skip to main content

 session.refreshToken = tokenResponse.refresh_token;

-Step 9: Access Email API
+Step 9: Access the email API

 // Read emails